-- The County has initiated a Roadway Conceptual Analysis ("RCA") to evaluate the potential widening of McCulloch Road (two lanes to four lanes) from Orion/Lockwood Boulevards to North Tanner Road. - The County has tentatively scheduled the construction of a ten (10) foot wide multi-purpose trail on the south side of McCulloch Road from North Alafaya Trail to North Orion Boulevard.
-Construction is tentatively scheduled for November 2020 (funded by the County). - The County will work with Seminole County regarding the addition of roadway lighting along the north (westbound) lane of McCulloch Road in Seminole County. - The County will collaborate with UCF and Seminole County in investigating the planning and funding of a mid-block crossing at Northgate Circle (serving Northgate Lakes apartments).
-The crossing would be controlled by a pedestrian-operated traffic signal, as determined during engineering and design review. - Although existing UCF easements to the County should be sufficient for the proposed upgrades to the McCulloch Road corridor, UCF will work with the County, as needed, to provide any temporary construction easements required to support these improvements (Value to be determined). - The County will initiate the Northeast Orange County Area Study ("NEOCATS") to evaluate and identify increasing mobility needs in east Orange County and to identify projects that will improve network connectivity and provide relief to constrained corridors.
-The study area encompasses the UCF main campus. - 2) UCF will investigate the planning and funding of an on-campus walkway leading from West Plaza Drive to the mid-block crossing at McCulloch and Northgate Circle (Dollar amount to be determined; with such work to be completed concurrent to the completion of the midblock crossing). - (b) UCF will develop an on-campus bicycle pathway through the UCF
+- The County has initiated a Roadway Conceptual Analysis ("RCA") to evaluate the potential widening of McCulloch Road (two lanes to four lanes) from Orion/Lockwood Boulevards to North Tanner Road. - The County will work with Seminole County regarding the addition of roadway lighting along the north (westbound) lane of McCulloch Road in Seminole County. - The County will collaborate with UCF and Seminole County in investigating the planning and funding of a mid-block crossing at Northgate Circle (serving Northgate Lakes apartments).
+The crossing would be controlled by a pedestrian-operated traffic signal, as determined during engineering and design review. - Although existing UCF easements to the County3 should be sufficient for the proposed upgrades to the McCulloch Road corridor, UCF will work with the County, as needed, to provide any temporary construction easements required to support these improvements (Value to be determined). - The County will initiate the Northeast Orange County Area Study ("NEOCATS") to evaluate and identify increasing mobility needs in east Orange County and to identify projects that will improve network connectivity and provide relief to constrained corridors.
+The study area encompasses the UCF main campus.

+2) UCF will investigate the planning and funding of an on-campus walkway leading from West Plaza Drive to the mid-block crossing at McCulloch and Northgate Circle (Dollar amount to be determined; with such work to be completed concurrent to the completion of the midblock crossing).